Rasulwebs/tailwind-dashboardd/README.md

-[Admin Dashboard Template](https://www.tailwindtoolbox.com/templates/admin-template) is an open source, admin dashboard template for [Tailwind CSS](https://tailwindcss.com/) created by Rasulwebs
+Admin Dashboard is an open source, admin dashboard template for [Tailwind CSS](https://tailwindcss.com/) created by Rasulwebs

 ## Using the Template